 Why a Workshop Hydraulic Press?

 OK, I’ll admit it.
-A Shop Press is not on the essential list of needed tools.
-It’s very useful for a lot of things, but there are also workarounds for many of them.
-A good set of punches, an anvil, some good sized hammers, and things to use for spacer blocks can get the DIY’er through most things.
-However, the hammer is not the most graceful.
+While a Shop Press is not on the essential list of needed tools, it’s very useful for a lot of things.
+Yet there are also workarounds.
+A good set of punches, an anvil, some good sized hammers, and things to use for spacer blocks can get the DIY’er through many things.
+However, a hammer is not the most graceful.

 Another option — one I also use a lot — is the arbor press.
 These come in a bunch of sizes, and for smaller things, they are faster and easier to work with.
 The one shown is from Palmgren.
 As nice as it is, my 3-ton arbor press (similar to the one shown) has been insufficient on many occasions.